-When the furnace is located in an area near or adjacent to the living area, the system should be carefully designed with returns to minimize noise transmission through the supply and return air grilles.
-Any blower moving a high volume of air will produce audible noise which could be objectionable when the unit is located very close to a living area.
-It is often advisable to route the supply air ducts under the floor and return air ducts through the attic.
+When the furnace is located in an area near or adjacent to the living area, the system should be carefully designed with returns to minimize noise transmission through the return air grille.
+Any blower moving a high volume of air will produce audible noise which could be objectionable when the furnace is located very close to a living area.
+It is often advisable to route the return air ducts under the floor or through the attic.

-Refer to furnace Technical Support Manual (BlowerData) for airflow information.
-Size ductwork to handle airflow for heating and air conditioning if used.
+- Refer to furnace Technical Support Manual (Blower Data) for air flow information. - Size ductwork to handle air flow for heating and air conditioning.